 Leaves are small and have three leaflets, 5–20 mm long.

 Yellow pea flowers are very numerous, 8–12 mm long, appearing in clusters on the ends of the branchlets during spring and summer.

-The seed pod is brown and densely hairy, 15–25 mm long, containing 6 or 7 hard, black and shiny seeds.
+The seed pod is brown and densely hairy, 15–25 mm long, containing six or seven hard black shiny seeds.